ConstructCommunity/awesome-construct/README.md

 - [AppPlayer-Electron](https://github.com/Floflis/AppPlayer-Electron) - Preview apps/games in an Electron prebuilt exe - as if Electron were a normal browser!
 Currently Windows only, but soon™ for Mac and Linux.

+- [Neo NW](https://github.com/kckarnige/NeoNWjsForC2) - Easily setup exporting for the latest version of NW.js, replacing the outdated "NW.js for Construct 2" installer.

 ## Addons

 ### Construct 3